Woman says she was victim, not enabler, of Iowa agency boss

 Jamison didn’t return messages seeking comment.
 He has generally denied harassment allegations.

+Reynolds ordered the investigation amid questions about her handling of the case.
+She said Friday the investigation uncovered ambiguity in the procedures for reporting misconduct by agency directors, and that will be clarified.

-Lawrence, 34, said she chose not to speak with investigator Mark Weinhardt because she wasn’t ready to speak about her treatment by Jamison.
+Lawrence, 34, said she chose not to speak with investigator Mark Weinhardt because she wasn’t ready to describe her treatment by Jamison.
 She said she was stunned when her decision was portrayed as a lack of cooperation and evidence she was covering up wrongdoing.

 “They’ve painted me as this monster,” she said.
 “I don’t have anything to hide.
 I am not protecting Dave Jamison.”